Restricted Honda CBR650R 0-60 mph in 5.39 seconds

-As if we rev beyond this point, first gear produces less thrust and acceleration than 2nd gear from 56 mph onward despite there being more rpm and speed in first gear to go if we were to take it to 12,000 rpm and beyond.
+If we rev beyond this point, first gear produces less thrust and acceleration than 2nd gear from 56 mph onward despite there being more rpm and speed in first gear to go if we were to take it to 12,000 rpm and beyond.

-Despite knowing the above, when you are riding and looking to be in the best gear for a particular overtaking scenario or you are blasting through the gears the engine is not intuitive as it gives you mixed signals.
+Despite knowing the above, when you are riding and looking to be in the best gear for a particular overtaking scenario, or you are blasting through the gears, the engine is not intuitive as it gives you mixed signals….

 As a result, you do not know when to change gear and you do not know what the best gear is to be in for the fastest overtake from various speeds.